 A good night’s sleep is essential for recovering after a long day at work.
-Sleep helps you detox to rejuvenate your body by replacing old cells with fresh, energized ones.
+Sleep helps you detox to rejuvenate your body by replacing old cells with fresh, energised ones.
 Quality sleep does not only remove toxins from your liver to promote healthy muscle growth, but it also flushes out toxins from your brain, improving your cognitive performance.

 Burnout may strike anyone, even if your job is generally fun and stimulating.
-If you recognize any signs of impending burnout, keep in mind that ignoring them will only make things worse.
+If you recognise any signs of impending burnout, keep in mind that ignoring them will only make things worse.
 However, you can prevent burnout from becoming a full-blown breakdown if you follow the steps above to restore balance in your life.

 Work burnout is a state of emotional, physical, and mental exhaustion that often results from prolonged work-related stress.
 It can affect anyone, regardless of their industry or profession.
 Research has shown that work burnout can lead to reduced productivity, missed deadlines, and even physical illness.
 Fortunately, there are several natural ways to prevent burnout in the workplace.